dbattulga/flink-composer-api/README.md

 - `"job_name":string` unique name for this job
 - `"version":string` job version
 - `"flink_address":string` the IP address of the Flink instance
+- `"source_mqtt":string` the IP address of source MQTT broker
-- `"mqtt_address":string` the IP address of main MQTT broker
+- `"sink_mqtt":string` the IP address of sink MQTT broker
 - `"source_topic":string` subscriber topic of the job
 - `"sink_topic":string` publisher topic of the job
 - `"entry_class":string` entry class of the JAR if it contains multiple